NeilanshTriesToCode/Mock-e-commerce-platform/README.md

 - **order** table containing order info.

 ## Miscellaneous:
-- **products_image** directory to store images of product after their uploaded to be added to the database.
+- **product_images** directory to store images of product after their uploaded to be added to the database.

 ## Issues:
 - The product images don't load after retrieval from the database. **base64** encrypting was used for the same as images were stored in **BLOB** format.